-Attached, you will find the FY20 annual report for the Southeastern Massachusetts Educational Collaborative (SMEC), covering the period of July 1, 2019 to June 30, 2020.
+Attached, you will find the FY21 annual report for the Southeastern Massachusetts Educational Collaborative (SMEC), covering the period of July 1, 2020 to June 30, 2021.
 This report contains all of the regulatory reporting requirements of MGL Chapter 40, Section 4E, including summarized information about the programs and services offered by the Collaborative during the prior fiscal year, a discussion of the cost effectiveness of each program and service offered by SMEC, information regarding our governance and administration and a discussion of the progress made toward reaching our agency's stated goals and objectives.
-In addition, our FY20 Audited Financial Statements and Independent Auditor's report are attached and incorporated into this annual report.
+In addition, our FY21 Audited Financial Statements and Independent Auditor's report are attached and incorporated into this annual report.

-During the period covered by the FY20 annual report, the Covid-19 pandemic shook the world and changed our way of living and providing education and support.
-Massachusetts Governor Charlie Baker declared a state of emergency and closed all schools beginning on March 16, 2020.
-School buildings would remain closed for the remainder of the school year and all instruction would be provided remotely, whether through online virtual learning activities or by paper and pencil activities delivered to students' homes.
+During the period covered by the FY21 annual report, the Covid-19 pandemic had changed our way of living and providing education and support.
+Massachusetts Governor Charlie Baker had declared a state of emergency and closed all schools beginning on March 16, 2020.
+School buildings would remain closed for the remainder of the 2019-2020 school year and all instruction would be provided remotely that first spring.
 As an Educational Collaborative serving some of the state's most vulnerable student and adult populations, SMEC was quick to create lessons, resources and services that could be delivered remotely, despite a great deal of uncertainty, ever changing expectations and regulations, and many obstacles in our path.
-Within the first week we had provided our families with resources for food, technology, learning materials and information and shared many of our remote learning resources with area school districts.
-Our staff pulled together to share best practices and to develop a plan for each of our programs to deliver services to the greatest extent possible under the circumstances.
-As the spring progressed and it became apparent that this model would stay in place until June, we expanded our synchronous instruction, and, in some cases, in-home services, to ensure that our students and adult consumers were safe, connected, and progressing rather than regressing.
+By July of 2020, we were one of the first to reopen our doors for our students and adult clients.
+Over the summer of 2020, we started gradually with a hybrid program, increasing our in-person instructional schedule to nearly full time by the start of the 2020-2021 school year and offering entirely in-person services by the spring of 2021.